oracle-samples/knife-oci/README.md

 ## About

-The knife-oci plugin allows users to interact with Oracle Cloud Infrastructure through Chef Knife.
+The knife-oci plugin allows users to interact with Oracle Cloud Infrastructure through [Chef Knife](https://docs.chef.io/knife.html).

 The project is open source and maintained by Oracle Corp.
 The home page for the project is [here](https://docs.us-phoenix-1.oraclecloud.com/Content/API/SDKDocs/knifeplugin.htm).

-**_Breaking Change Notice:_** Information about the upcoming rename for this plugin can be found [here](docs/rename.md).
+**_Breaking Change Notice:_** Information about the recent rename from knife-bmcs to knife-oci can be found [here](docs/rename.md).

 ## Commands